corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/deploy/generating-a-node.md

 The remaining files and directories described in [Node folder structure](../setup/corda-configuration-file.md) will be generated at runtime.

-## Create a set of local nodes automatically
+## Create a set of local nodes automatically using Cordform and Dockerform

 Corda provides two gradle plugins called `Cordform` and `Dockerform` that allow you to automatically generate and configure a set of nodes for testing and demos.